 Lawn chemicals.
-To some, these words conjur up images of lush green lawns to lust over.
-To many of us reading those words conjur up images of sick pets and children.
+To some, these words conjure up images of lush green lawns to lust over.
+To many of us those words conjure up images of sick pets and children.

-How and why do these chemicals affect our dogs?
+How and why do these chemical affect our dogs?
 As we all know, our dogs are all inherent hunters.
 Some of them hunt ants on the sidewalk, while others track moles under the earth in our yards.
 The routes in which these chemicals enter a dog’s body are ingestion, inhalation, and transdermal exposures.
-Our dogs walk through our neighbors’ lawns, and come home to sit on the couch and lick their paws.
+Our dogs walk through our neighbors’ lawns and come home to sit on the couch and lick their paws.
 They are intent on smelling where that rabbit hopped off to, and inhale deeply.
-And, as many of this magazine’s readers most likely are not using herbicides on their lawns, it is well known that these chemicals can travel in the wind over 50 feet into your lawn.
+And, even if you are not using these chemicals, it is well known that they can travel in the wind over 50 feet into your lawn.
 Wind speed is a warning on the application guidelines for herbicides, but this may be unknown to many who apply them.

-Keep your dogs safe this spring/summer by avoiding lawns that have been treated and by being overly cautious about wiping off noses, paws, toes, and tails that have possibly been exposed with a damp towel.
+Keep you dogs safe this spring/summer by avoiding lawns that have been treated and by being overly cautious about wiping off noses, paws, toes, and tails that have been possibly exposed with a damp towel.